Vision for an Ecologically Sound Platte River Basin (VESPR)

 Operationalizing Resilience: VESPR

 A diversified management approach centered around ecosystem function and resilience is best suited to meet the future needs of the Platte River Basin.
-This also includes building resilience in the social systems associated with the river; however, people’s perceptions, concerns, and desired future conditions are largely unknown.
+This also includes building resilience in the social systems associated with the river; however, people’s perceptions, concerns and desired future conditions are largely unknown.

 Goals of VESPR